-- Significant facet arthropathy at the operated level - Disease above L4-L5 - Bony lumbar spinal stenosis - Pars defect - Clinically compromised vertebral bodies at affected level due to current or past trauma - Lytic spondylolisthesis or degenerative spondylolisthesis of grade greater than 1 - Allergy or sensitivity to implant materials (cobalt, chromium, molybdenum, polyethylene, titanium) - Presence of infection or tumor - Osteopenia or osteoporosis (defined as DEXA bone density measured T-score less than -1.0)
+- Significant facet arthropathy at the operated level - Disease above L3-L4 or L4-L5 depending on FDA-approved levels - Bony lumbar spinal stenosis - Pars defect - Clinically compromised vertebral bodies at affected level due to current or past trauma - Lytic spondylolisthesis or degenerative spondylolisthesis of grade greater than 1 - Allergy or sensitivity to implant materials (cobalt, chromium, molybdenum, polyethylene, titanium) - Presence of infection or tumor - Osteopenia or osteoporosis (defined as DEXA bone density measured T-score less than -1.0)

-Indications other than those addressed in this guideline are considered not medically necessary, including but not limited to the following:
+Indications other than those addressed in this guideline are considered not medically necessary including, but not limited to, the following:

-- Disc replacement at more than one spinal level - Arthroplasty below, or in combination with, spinal fusion or other stabilizing-type procedure - Isolated radicular compression syndromes, especially due to disc herniation - Hybrid lumbar TDA/Lumbar Fusion (lumbar total disc arthroplasty at one level at the same time as lumbar fusion at a different level) - Arthroplasty using devices other than those which are FDA approved, or use of an FDA-approved device in a manner which does not meet FDA requirements
+- Disc replacement at more than one spinal level - Arthroplasty below, or in combination with, spinal fusion or other stabilizing-type procedure - Prior spine surgery of any form at the target level - Isolated radicular compression syndromes, especially due to disc herniation - Hybrid lumbar total disc arthroplasty/lumbar fusion (lumbar total disc arthroplasty at one level at the same time as lumbar fusion at a different level) - Arthroplasty using devices other than those which are FDA approved, or use of an FDA-approved device in a manner which does not meet FDA requirements

-- 1 Jacobs W, Van der Gaag NA, Tuschel A, et al. Total disc replacement for chronic back pain in the presence of disc degeneration.
+- 1. Jacobs W, Van der Gaag NA, Tuschel A, et al. Total disc replacement for chronic back pain in the presence of disc degeneration.
 The Cochrane database of systematic reviews.
-2012(9):Cd008326. - 2 National Institute for Health and Care Excellence, Low back pain and sciatica in over 16s: assessment and management, (2016) London UK, - 3 Nie H, Chen G, Wang X, et al. Comparison of Total Disc Replacement with lumbar fusion: a meta-analysis of randomized controlled trials.
-Journal of the College of Physicians and Surgeons-Pakistan : JCPSP.
-2015;25(1):60-7.

-4 Skold C, Tropp H, Berg S. Five-year follow-up of total disc replacement compared to fusion: a randomized controlled trial.
+2012(9):Cd008326. - 2.
+National Institute for Health and Care Excellence, Low back pain and sciatica in over 16s: assessment and management, (2016) London UK, - 3.
+Nie H, Chen G, Wang X, et al. Comparison of Total Disc Replacement with lumbar fusion: a meta-analysis of randomized controlled trials.
+Journal of the College of Physicians and Surgeons--Pakistan: JCPSP.
+2015;25(1):60-7. - Skold C, Tropp H, Berg S. Five-year follow-up of total disc replacement compared to fusion: a randomized controlled trial.
 Eur Spine J. 2013;22(10):2288-95.